 Preparing for your credit card reconsideration call

 The purpose of calling the credit card reconsideration department is to argue your case to an actual human.
 You should prepare what you're going to say.
 Sometimes, the call is easy.
-There have been cases where all the bank needed to do is confirm that you personally submitted the application, but expect it to be more involved than this.
+There have been cases where all the bank needed to do was confirm that you personally submitted the application, but expect it to be more involved than this.

 You may be asked various questions about your application.
 Be polite, but be ready to argue your case well.
-This is one reason we recommend waiting for the letter and understanding the denial reasons.
+And once you're ready for the conversation, give the credit card reconsideration line a call.

 Reconsideration lines for major card issuers